Samuel Vassall: Political career

 With regard to Vassall's attempts to secure compensation for his losses and imprisonment, the matter was referred on 14 June 1644 to the committee for the navy, and on 18 January 1647 the commons voted him £10,445 12s.
 2d.
 He had also advanced money for the parliamentary forces in Ireland, and on 6 May 1647, £2,591 17s.
 6d., due to Vassall on this account, was ordered to be made chargeable on the grand excise, "with interest on the same’ payable every six months".
 Vassall, however, received nothing.
 On 6 April 1654, in a petition presented to the Protector, he stated that as a result of resisting tonnage and poundage he had lost £15,000, and begged leave to refund himself by means of privileges to import French wines, ship coals and lead, or receive forest land.
 The debt with interest now amounted to £20,202 7s.
 3d.
 On 6 May 1656 he was granted £150 annually as interest on the debt formerly charged on the excise.
 On 26 May on the taking of a "Spanish prize" the council issued a warrant to pay him £1,000.
 He was nevertheless informed on 8 September 1657 that he should make his application for payment to parliament, "as no revenue remains at his highness's disposal to satisfy the said debt."
 On 18 March 1658 the petition was again read to the council, and again on 3 June 1658, at which time Vassall was a "prisoner in the upper bench."
 On 1 April 1659 the commons recommended the Protector to grant a privy seal to pay him of £500 as part of the debt and a bill was prepared for signature on 5 April.
 On 18 August 1660 it was ordered that the remainder of the debt should again be made chargeable on the excise, and "forthwith paid to Mr. Vassall."

 Later life

 In 1663 Vassall was in Carolina making arrangements with the lords proprietors of the colony regarding a claim laid by him for part of a term not yet expired.
 He probably died in Massachusetts, but the exact time or place is not known.
 When letters of administration were granted in London to his son Francis on 24 September 1667, it was stated that he died abroad.

-Vassall married Frances Cartwright, daughter of Abraham and Joan Cartwright of St. Andrew's Undershaft, London.
+Vassall married Frances Cartwright, daughter of Abraham and Joan Cartwright of St Andrew Undershaft, London.
 They had several children.